danielabar/bootdesign-tuts/README.md

 To take up the full width of a row, make the columns add up to 12.

 Any content in a cell will keep its width, and expand in height.

+## From Scratch

+Put everything in a container div.